jordanbonilla/OnlineVoting/README.md

 3. Votes that are manually added to the spreadsheet will not have a valid 128-digit entry and will be invalidated in the final count.
 Votes that are deleted from the spreadsheet will raise attention since the email with the election results will contain a list of all data from the vote, including the IDs associated with each vote.
 If someone believes their vote has been deleted, they can compare their voter ID (in the email) with the voter IDs found in the raw vote data which is automatically emailed at the end of a vote.

 4. Adding non-eligible emails to the eligible voter list is easily spotted since the email with the results also contains a list of all emails (xlsx format) that participated in the survey.
-ALl eligible voters are emailed the raw vote data (xlsx format) in the results email.
+All eligible voters are emailed the raw vote data (xlsx format) in the results email.